 Knouse, who was not a scientist, did in fact, have a few hypotheses that he was testing during his experiments.
 (He did tell me that he did not carefully control all of the variables, however, one of his results was quite profound.)
 The following hypothesis was born out by the results.

 Hypothesis: If one breaths asymmetrically making a sound on the exhale, then Heart rate Coherence scores will increase more than if breathing symmetrically with no sound.

 The results of the study did bear this out as exhibited by the graph below.
 The purple line is one typical example of the aggregate toning coherence scores over time, while the green line represents data from silent symmetrical breathing coherence scores.
 One interesting note is that the pattern of the lines seems to become more synchronized as the subject’s practice.
 A possible explanation for this is that the improvement during toning had a carry-over effect to sessions without toning.

-Knouse has completed 25 experiments comparing the effects of 5 minutes of silent symmetrical practice with 5 minutes of toned, asymmetrical breathing.
+At the time of this interview, Knouse had completed 25 experiments comparing the effects of 5 minutes of silent symmetrical practice with 5 minutes of toned, asymmetrical breathing.
 Each of the cohorts included 18-30 subjects over 28-days.